-For the primary and secondary efficacy analyses, we evaluated the ITT population in accordance with a prespecified statistical analysis plan.
+For the primary and secondary efficacy analyses , we evaluated the ITT population in accordance with a prespecified statistical analysis plan.

 The statistical evidence from the OPH2003 trial regarding the comparison of Zimura 2 mg to sham control is provided by data from both Part 1, with a 1:1 randomization ratio of patients receiving Zimura 2 mg (25 patients) and sham (26 patients), as well as data from Part 2, with a 1:2 randomization ratio of patients receiving Zimura 2 mg (42 patients) and sham (84 patients), for a total of 67 patients receiving Zimura 2 mg and 110 patients receiving sham.
-While we believe it is appropriate to use the aggregate data from Parts 1 and 2 in the analysis of the relative effects of Zimura 2 mg as compared to sham, it would not be appropriate to simply pool the data from partients in both Parts 1 and 2, in particular, because the randomization fraction differs across these two parts of the trial.
-However, based on the randomization procedures used in each part of the trial, for purposes of statistical comparisons, within Part 1 of the trial, for purposes of statistical comparisons, within Part 2 of the trial, the 42 patients receiving Zimura 2 mg should be comparable to the 26 patients receiving sham.
+While we believe it is appropriate to use the aggregate data from Parts 1 and 2 in the analysis of the relative effects of Zimura 2 mg as compared to sham, it would not be appropriate to simply pool the data from patients in both Parts 1 and 2, in particular, because the randomization fraction differs across these two parts of the trial.
+However, based on the randomization procedures used in each part of the trial, for purposes of statistical comparisons, within Part 1 of the trial, the 25 patients receiving Zimura 2 mg should be comparable to the 26 patients receiving sham.
 Similarly, for purposes of statistical comparisons, within Part 2 of the trial, the 42 patients receiving Zimura 2 mg should be comparable to the 84 patients receiving sham.
-Similarly, for purposes of statistical analysis for the Tient Etaitistical analysis for the Zimura 4 mg group as compared to sham compares data for patients from Part 2 of the trial only.
+The efficacy of Zimura 2 mg was therefore evaluated through an analysis which included a regression factor by trial part.
+The statistical analysis for the Zimura 4 mg group as compared to sham compares data for patients from Part 2 of the trial only.
 Data from patients receiving Zimura 1 mg in Part 1 of the trial was not part of the prespecified statistical analysis for the efficacy endpoints.